 Don’t be fooled by the small size of a cactus.
-One that is sized like a ping pong ball can be 3 years old and one that resembles a football can easily be over 20 years old.
+One that is sized like a ping pong ball can be 3 years old, and one that resembles a football can easily be over 20 years old.

 So, how do we determine the age of a cactus?

-There is no certain way to determine the age of a cactus because their stems do have annual rings like most wooden trees.
+There is no certain way to determine the age of a cactus because their stems do not have annual rings like most wooden trees.
 Their age can only be estimated based on the height/size relative to the species, the number of areoles, and their growing conditions.

 Let’s take a deeper look.

-1. Cactus stems do not have growth rings
+Cactus stems do not have growth rings

-Unlike most trees, the stems of cacti do not have growth rings which are basically lignified vascular tissues (xylem and phloem) that increment each year.
 The cactus stems are composed of mainly water-storing tissues surrounding bundles of vascular tissues in the center.

 A contrast in cell wall thickness results in visible growth rings.

-2.1 Height or size of the cactus species
+1. Height or size of the cactus species

 We would need to observe the species for a few years to know how much growth it puts out per year.